Using an Excel Traffic Light Dashboard Template can track your sales or project activity quickly and supports KPIs using stoplight indicators.

 The yellow sign warns us that – although we are not too far from the plan – the examined process, in our case, the marketing, needs increased attention.
 When we see this on the dashboard, the green light needs no explanation, and everything is in the best order.
 But, of course, we like this the best!

-KPI traffic signals are those red, yellow, and green colored symbols or icons that we see in Excel traffic light templates or gauge chart templates.
-These dashboards can help us understand the focus type to give our key performance dimensions.
+KPI traffic signals are the red, yellow, and green symbols or icons we see in Excel traffic light templates or gauge chart templates.
+These dashboards can help us understand the focus type and give our key performance dimensions.

 Download the practice file.